Riley-D24/National-Adaptation-Strategy-NAS-Project-Updated-Regulation-Branch/Scripts/Domain Specific Script/Readme.md

 # NAS Project Scripts

 This folder contains Bash and Python scripts used in the National Adaptation Strategy (NAS) hydrological modeling workflow.
-These scripts support the automation of climate data processing, model execution, and ensemble post-processing.

 ## 📂 Script Descriptions

 | Script Name                      | Description                                                                 |